1975–76 Australia rugby union tour of Britain, Ireland and the United States: The squad's leadership

 Australia's world-class halfback John Hipwell had first toured with the Wallabies in 1966–67 and had captained his state and country on several occasions since 1973.
 He was an automatic selection as captain for the 26 match tour.
 Hipwell would captain the team in two Tests (Scotland and Wales) and in nine mid-week matches.
 An injury he suffered in the North-Eastern Counties game resulted in serious damage to the cruciate ligaments in his leg, caused him to be replaced in the Wales Test and ended his playing involvement on tour after the game against the Combined Services.

 Centre Geoff Shaw took over the captaincy from Hipwell and led the side in six mid-week matches as well as the England, Ireland and United States Tests.
-Tony Shaw took a leadership role in the forwards playing in nineteen matches and was the only back-rower to play in all Tests.
+Tony Shaw took a leadership role in the forwards, playing in 19 matches and was the only back-rower to play in all Tests.

-The tour manager was 33-year-old Newcastle solicitor Ross Turnbull, who had won a single Wallaby cap as a prop against Scotland on the short tour to Ireland & Scotland in 1968.
+The tour manager was 33-year-old Newcastle solicitor Ross Turnbull, who had won a single Wallaby cap as a prop against Scotland on a short tour to the British Isles in 1968.
 The Rothmans Rugby Yearbook asserts that he managed the side "splendidly" and "did much to make his side one of the most popular ever to visit Britain".

-The tour coach was 47-year-old David Brockhoff who as per Wallaby tour tradition, carried the official title of Assistant-Manager.
+The tour coach was 47-year-old David Brockhoff who as per Wallaby tour tradition, carried the official title of assistant manager.
 The flamboyant Brockhoff had been capped eight times as a Wallaby between 1949 and 1951.
 Rothmans Rugby Yearbook stated "[He] played a big part in the team's success.
 He was a dynamic, driving force, often against considerable difficulties".